The Olive Tree in Greece

 The olive tree thrives in the Mediterranean basin and is inextricably linked to Greece and its history.

 Olive oil production in this region is an activity that dates back thousands of years and provides us with this precious gift of nature that nourishes, protects, preserves, heals, stimulates and inspires us all.
 The use of the olive tree has been known since antiquity.
-It was cultivated in Ancient Greece and its produce used to be an important commercial product
+It was cultivated in Ancient Greece and its produce used to be an important commercial product.

 It has always been a symbol of wealth and power, particularly in ancient societies.
 The Minoans used to keep large jars of this produce in giant olive storage areas within the Palaces.
 Big stirrup jars - also known as the "false-neck amphorae" - dating to the Mycenaean periodwere used for transporting olive oil across the then known world.
 During the Classical period in Athens, athletic game winners would receive the much-coveted prize of a Panathenaic amphora filled with top quality olive oil from Attica’s olive groves, while the Olympic Games winners were wreathed with an olive branch.